 Click the orange button to the right to learn more about what you can start doing today.

-I later learned that DVT/VTE in MM pateints is common both as a symptom and as a side effect.
-So common that blood clots are leading cause of death for MM patients.
+I later learned that DVT/VTE in MM pateints is common both as a symptom and as a side effect of chemotherapy.
+So common that blood clots are one of the top five leading causes of death for MM patients.
 Long story short, I developed a side effect from my multiple myeloma side effect.
 A sort of medical insult to injury?

 After your deep vein thrombosis has been diagnosed and treated, consider natural blood thinners.